 Radiolab bills itself as "a show about curiosity where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience," but it's hard to capture what it is in a single sentence, so you really just have to listen yourself.
 Jad and Robert -- the co-hosts -- have a way of making weighty subjects incredibly fascinating, so if you're like me, you'll probably be hooked.

-One of my absolute favorite new programs, Reveal from the Center for Investigative Reporting features groundbreaking coverage of important topics that in their words, "holds the powerful accountable and reveals government fraud and waste of taxpayer funds, human rights violations, environmental degradation and threats to public safety."
+Reveal from the Center for Investigative Reporting features groundbreaking coverage of important topics that in their words, "holds the powerful accountable and reveals government fraud and waste of taxpayer funds, human rights violations, environmental degradation and threats to public safety."
 Episodes have looked into everything from the sexual assault of female janitors working the night shift to the over-prescription of opiates to returning veterans.
+Hosted by the excellent Al Letson, who previously hosted another one of my favorite shows, State of the Re:Union.

 From the producers of Serial and This American Life, S-Town is a 7-part series about a man named John who despises his Alabama town and decides to do something about it.
 He asks reporter Brian Reed to investigate the son of a wealthy family who’s allegedly been bragging that he got away with murder.
 But then someone else ends up dead, and the search for the truth leads to a nasty feud, a hunt for hidden treasure, and an unearthing of the mysteries of one man’s life.

 The enormous attention Serial drew in its first season is the only reason many listeners even know what podcasts are.
 Drawing on the old tradition of serialized radio dramas, host Sarah Koenig focuses on a single story each season and explores that topic in-depth, week after week (so you'll need to start at the beginning in order for it to make sense).
 Season one looked at the 1999 murder of a Baltimore high school student and the sentencing of her ex-boyfriend -- who continues to claim his innocence.
-Season two examined the desertion trial of U.S. soldier Bowe Bergdahl, who left his army base and was imprisoned by the Taliban in Afghanistan for nearly five years before being eventually released.
+Season two examined the desertion trial of U.S. soldier Bowe Bergdahl, who left his army base and was imprisoned by the Taliban in Afghanistan for nearly five years before being eventually released, while season three told stories from the criminal justice system in Cleveland, Ohio.

 Side Hustle School